Rust at scale: packages, crates, and modules

 Consider using generics and associated types to eliminate dependencies.

-Among the first few packages that appeared in the IC codebase were: types, interfaces, and replicated_state (that package defines data structures that represent the state of a single subnet).
-But why do we even need the types package?
-Types are an integral part of the interface, why not define them in the interfaces package as well?
+But why do we need the types package?
+Types are an integral part of the interface.
+Why not define them in the interfaces package?

-The problem is that some interfaces operate on instances of ReplicatedState.
+The problem is that some interfaces refer to the ReplicatedState type.
 And the replicated_state package depends on type definitions from the types package.
-So if all the types lived in the interfaces package, there would be a circular dependency between interfaces and replicated_state.
-Generally, there are two ways to break a circular dependency: (1) to move common definitions into another package, or (2) to merge two packages into a single one.
-Merging interfaces with the replicated state was not an option.
-So we conceived types to contain types that both interfaces and replicated_state depend on.
+If all the types lived in the interfaces package, there would be a circular dependency between interfaces and replicated_state.

-An interesting property of trait definitions in interfaces is that they only depend on the ReplicatedState type by name.
-These definitions do not need to know the definition of that type.
+One property of trait definitions in the interfaces package is that the traits depend only on the ReplicatedState type name.
+The traits do not need to know ReplicatedState’s definition.

 An example of a trait definition from the interfaces package that depends on the ReplicatedState type.